JohnLoza/ddtech-order-tracker/README.md

    `$ RAILS_ENV=production rails assets:precompile`

+5. Set environment variables for the system, these are DB_USER, DB_PASS, MAIL_USER, MAIL_PASS

-5. Install wkhtmltopdf binaries for your development system
-it could be with the gem wkhtmltopdf-binary or from a package for your system
+6. Install wkhtmltopdf binaries for your development system, it could be with the gem wkhtmltopdf-binary or from a package for your system
-gemfile already has wkhtmltopdf-binary for production use.

    ### Ruby Gem